CogPsychLing-Lab/workshop-2026/README.md

-# Pyschopy and EEG workshop for Cognitive Science and Psycholinguistics Workshop 2026
+# Pyschopy and EEG Workshop 2026

-Website for the three-day workshop
+Website for the three-day workshop for experimental cognitive science and psycholinguistics

 ## About